Eforen/FlowHS/KANBAN.md

 * Fire an action on window resize that ensures that the current window area is within the bounds of the grid and makes the grid bigger if needed.
 * Middle or shift dragging the workspace scrolls the space by moving the center point as it exists in the store everything else about the grid size and true scroll  position are all handled by the store actions/mutations
 * [Editor] Brute Force Chip Tester (Truth Table Builder)
-* [BUG][Editor] Sometimes when moving mouse around quickly and letting go of button the drag does not stop
+* [BUG][Editor] Sometimes when moving mouse around quickly and letting go of button the drag does not stop (This seems to be related to if the mouse is over a node when mouse up happens)

 ### v0.5
 * Customizable Chip Tester (Truth Table Tester) {Only Test Select Pin Combinations}